Primitive patterns in Java 25

 This allows us to replace manual range checks and unsafe casts with clear, pattern-based logic.

-1. Basic Primitive Pattern with instanceof – The simplest form looks like this:
+The simplest form looks like this:

 if (value instanceof int i) {